Skip to main content

 • Amazon Web Services, Inc. (AWS) — Cloud hosting, infrastructure, and database services

-AWS does not use PHI processed through Bedrock or other AWS services to train foundation models or general-purpose AI models.
+AWS does not use PHI processed through its services to train foundation models or general-purpose AI models.

 Any subcontractor that may process PHI is contractually bound to: